williamphong/waphong.com/README.md

 ## Personal Website

 Hi, my name is William Phong and this is my portfolio website!
-This was a project done to learn Next.js, Typescript, and Tailwind.
-The design and coding comes from the websites that have inspired me - https://brittanychiang.com and https://carlbeaverson.com.
+This is a project done to learn Next.js, Typescript, and Tailwind.
+Part of the design and css come from websites that have inspired me - https://brittanychiang.com and https://carlbeaverson.com.
 ESLint and Prettier were also utilized to streamline my development process.
-Testing was done on my test branch and local npm server.
+New features are developed on my test branch.
 This readme will go through my process and thoughts as I built this site.

 ## Vercel Deployment